transfer Kodi build Fire Stick

 Important: Always use a VPN with Kodi

-Some people connect to virtual private networks (VPN) in order to hide unauthorized streaming from their internet service provider (ISP).
-However, VPNs can greatly benefit most people, including those that only stream from official sources.
+Some people connect to virtual private networks (VPN) in order to hide unauthorized streaming from their internet service providers (ISPs).
+However, VPNs can greatly benefit most people, including those who only stream from official sources.

 VPNs encrypt your network traffic, preventing it from being read by any outside observer.
 This protects you from the majority of Man-in-the-Middle (MitM) attacks and stops your ISP from selling your data to unknown third parties without your knowledge.